 1. Ollie Hearty Beef Eats

-Ollie is a premium dog food provider, offering custom, fresh, made-to-order meals for your pooch!
+Ollie is a premium dog food provider, offering custom, fresh, made-to-order meals that are likely to be irresistible to your pooch.
+In fact, these foods are pretty darn similar to the meals you cook for the two-footers in your family.

 Ollie Hearty Beef Eats

-Create a profile for your dog, and Ollie will customize the meals and portions based on your dog’s breed, activity level, age, and any allergies.
+You’ll just need to create a profile for your dog and then answer a few easy questions.
+Ollie will then customize the meals and portions based on things like your dog’s breed, activity level, age, and any allergies she has.

-Ollie dog food contains no fillers (aka no corn, soy, or wheat), no preservatives, no artificial ingredients.
-All veterinarian-formulated recipes start with high-quality meat from farms in the US and Australia, with the addition of fruits, veggies, and – in some cases – bonus ingredients liver cod liver oil and chia seeds.
+Ollie dog foods are made fresh and contain no preservatives or artificial ingredients.
+They’re all veterinarian-formulated recipes that start with high-quality meat, harvested from farms in the US and Australia, and then finish with fruits, veggies, and — in some cases — bonus ingredients like cod liver oil or chia seeds.

-They also use minimal processing and cook food in small batches at low temperatures to maintain the ingredients’ full nutritional value, with all the vitamins and minerals your dog needs.
+They also use minimal processing and cook food in small batches at low temperatures to ensure a slow-cooked taste that most dogs love.

-- Fresh, human-grade dog food with no fillers, preservatives, or artificial ingredients
+- Fresh, human-grade dog food made without preservatives or artificial ingredients

-- Money back if your dog doesn’t like it + 1% of all revenue goes to rescues and shelters
+- 1% of Ollie’s revenue goes to dog rescues and shelters

 Beef, beef heart, beef kidney, sweet potato, beef liver...,